Overall score

 Mount Barker (SA) is a leafier hillside established suburb with elevated outlooks, while Devonport (TAS) is a regional hub with its own identity and everyday convenience.
 Mount Barker sits among greener hillside streets, while Devonport keeps a flatter suburban layout.

-Mount Barker tends to lead on a larger local community and stronger socioeconomic advantage, while Devonport stands out for housing affordability and public transport access.
+Mount Barker tends to lead on a quieter safety profile and a larger local community, while Devonport stands out for housing affordability and schools and education options.
 Mount Barker generally means more sought-after housing, while Devonport leans toward more approachable housing costs.

-Choose Mount Barker if you are weighing households prioritising schools; lean toward Devonport for families and investors.
+Choose Mount Barker if you are weighing retirees and households prioritising schools; lean toward Devonport for investors and value-focused buyers.